 For database implementations that have datasets that will remain under 10Gb in size, are not principally accessed by primary key, and do not require a relational model, Amazon SimpleDB eliminates the administrative overhead of running a highly-available production database, and is unbound by the strict requirements of a RDBMS.
 For more information refer to the Amazon SimpleDB detail page.

 Couchbase develops and supports Couchbase Server, a high-performance distributed key-value store.
 Couchbase delivers support, services, and training for commercial-grade deployments of Couchbase Server on AWS.
-Learn more about working with Couchase and running Couchbase Server on AWS.
+Learn more about working with Couchbase and running Couchbase Server on AWS.

 Developers may download and install NoSQL databases of their choice on Amazon EC2.
 An Amazon EC2 instance can be used to run a database which means developers avoid the friction of infrastructure provisioning while gaining access to a variety of standard NoSQL database engines.